-Pennsylvania has never been a state to take it easy on DUI offenders, and the rules have just gotten even tougher.
-New legislation passed by the General Assembly and signed into law by Governor Tom Wolf in October 2018 stiffen the DUI penalties in Pennsylvania for drunk driving convictions and create a new felony category for certain DUI offenses.
+Pennsylvania has never been a state to take it easy on DUI offenders, and the rules have gotten even tougher in the past year.
+Legislation passed by the General Assembly and signed into law by Governor Tom Wolf in October 2018 stiffen the DUI penalties in Pennsylvania for drunk driving convictions and created a new felony category for certain DUI offenses.

 If you are facing DUI charges in Pennsylvania, you are staring down some of the most severe consequences the state has ever imposed.
 A DUI defense lawyer can help you move past these charges and get on with your life.
 Attorney David McKenzie worked for years as a prosecutor and uses that experience to his clients’ advantage.
 His firm, McKenzie Law Firm, P.C., wants to fight your DUI for you.
 To schedule a free consultation right away, call us at 610-680-7842.

-The new legislation makes the following changes to Pennsylvania’s DUI laws:
+The legislation made the following changes to Pennsylvania’s DUI laws:

 New Felony Classification for Repeat DUI Offenders